PLATFORM

 - All form fields — text, dropdowns, checkboxes, dates, person/group fields, nested groups, repeating sections

-- Field labels — pulled from the InfoPath schema so the PDF reads as a labelled form, not a raw key/value dump
+- Field labels — pulled from the InfoPath schema so the PDF reads as a labeled form, not a raw key/value dump

 - Original submission metadata — submitter UPN, submission timestamp, library item ID embedded in the PDF